N-1-K-k-1/RESTClient/README.md

  6. #### **ALL 4 REQUESTS**
  This button executes all previous requests together.
  ![enter image description here](https://bitbucket.org/N1Kk1/kotlinrestclient/raw/698b1c2a0c1bef9338a4a120a42533c72479bcaf/imgs/ALLFOUR1.png =500x)
- After that, press ENTER and you will see response time of the four requests and response of the last (DELETE) request.
+ Press ENTER and you will see response time of the four requests and response of the last (DELETE) request.
  ![enter image description here](https://bitbucket.org/N1Kk1/kotlinrestclient/raw/698b1c2a0c1bef9338a4a120a42533c72479bcaf/imgs/ALLFOUR2.png =500x)

  7. #### **Unset correlationId**